jkomyno/react-matrix-text/README.md

 ## The problem

-While discovering new designers to follow on Dribbble I bumped into [this awesome mockup](https://dribbble.com/shots/2078854-Core-Media-Hero-Exploration) which sports a matrix-like section with some stylish text in it, rendered across the rows and columns.
+While looking for new designers to follow on [Dribbble](https://dribbble.com) I bumped into [this awesome mockup](https://dribbble.com/shots/2078854-Core-Media-Hero-Exploration) which sports a matrix-like section with some stylish text in it, rendered across the rows and columns.
 I wanted to create a React component as simple and flexible as possible that would emulate the same behaviour, given a sentence and the number of columns I want it to be subdivided in.